Marino Arzamendia

-Marino Osmar Arzamendia Espinoza (born 19 January 1998) is a Paraguayan professional footballer who plays as a goalkeeper for Paraguayan club Club Olimpia.
+Marino Osmar Arzamendia Espinoza (born 19 January 1998) is a Paraguayan professional footballer who plays as a goalkeeper for Argentine Primera División club Deportivo Riestra, on loan from Paraguayan club Club Olimpia.

 Career

 Born in Misiones Department, Arzamendia began playing football in Olimpia's youth academy.

 International

 He was called up to Paraguay U20 squad in 2017 South American Youth Football Championship.